 Gauging from the comments section, it is evident that this teacher has a lot of challenges in preparation for teaching, delivery of the lessons and assessment of learning.
 The comments reveal that there seems to be a lot of areas that need improvements apart from having a good handwriting on the chalkboard.
 The method of supervision used in this lesson has been the regular method used to supervise him but it is evident that it has not helped him to improve.
 Therefore, a friendly supervision approach which would create a supportive relationship would help such a teacher to improve on their performance.

-Another supervision sheet was looked at to see if it was any better than the previous one, and the findings were not much different as shown in Figure .2 below.
+Another supervision sheet was looked at to see if it was any better than the previous one, and the findings were not much different as shown in Figure 2 below.

 Figure 2 showing a lesson observation tool used in the primary section in one of the participating schools.